 Connecticut has strict laws regarding who can vote by Absentee Ballot.

-- All voters are eligible to vote by absentee ballot in the general election held on November 3, 2020 due to the COVID-19, pursuant to Public Act 20-03 July Spec.
-Sess.
+- Pursuant to Public Act No. 21-2, June 2021 Special Session, all voters are eligible to vote by absentee ballot for the general election on November 2, 2021 due to COVID-19.
 Just check the COVID-19 box on the application.

 - Are you an active member of the armed forces of the United States?